 Emergency Shelter

-Safe Harbor offers safe shelter and advocacy services to victims of domestic violence and their dependent children up to 17 years of age.
-We have shelter locations in Greenville, Anderson and Oconee Counties.
+Safe Harbor offers shelter and advocacy services to survivors of domestic abuse and their dependent children up to 17 years of age.
+We have shelter locations in Anderson, Greenville, and Oconee Counties.

 Like all of our programs, our emergency shelter services are free and confidential.
-We are here to support you.
+We strive to offer a welcoming and safe community living environment, and we are here to support you.

 Emergency Shelter

-If you are fleeing or attempting to flee from an abusive marriage or relationship and need a safe place to go, please contact our 24/7 line at 1.800.291.2139 (select option "1" to speak with someone.)
-We are available anytime to answer questions, provide support or help you complete an intake for services.
+If you are fleeing or attempting to flee from an abusive marriage or relationship and need a safe place to go, please contact our 24/7 helpline at 1.800.291.2139 (select option 1).
+We are available anytime to answer questions, provide support, or help you complete an intake for services.

 We know that leaving an abusive relationship can be dangerous.
 Learn more about creating a safety plan that can be helpful in maximizing the safety of you and your children.